5 Biggest Problems with the Outdated Criminal Justice System

 3. Mandatory minimum sentencing

-Mandatory minimum sentencing is the minimum sentence a court can give for a specific crime, even in unique circumstances.
+Mandatory minimum sentencing is a court’s minimum sentence for a specific crime, even in unique circumstances.
 Unfortunately, even though more than half of federal inmates are incarcerated under these mandatory provisions, there is no correlated increase in public safety.
 Prosecutors often have incentives to send people to prison, and they can pick the charges they want to send someone to jail for.

 Rachel Barkow, author of “Prisoners of Politics: Breaking the Cycle of Mass Incarceration,” is quoted from an interview with CBS News: “Instead of having a judge decide what the sentence should be, prosecutors can make that decision.
 That is problematic because the judge is at least an objective third party with no stake in the outcome.
 The prosecutor, however, can threaten people with mandatory minimums to get them to plead guilty.”

 4. Poverty continues inhibiting prevention and recidivism

 Some issues contributing to the high number of incarcerations include drug use and mental health.
 The money for policing and detentions could be better spent on community prevention and treatment programs.
+Recidivism can also be reduced if the federal Pell Grants were restored to inmates.

+These grants allowed federal education support and financial aid to help rehabilitate those incarcerated and give them a second chance.
 Additionally, the system requiring people to pay cash bail adds to the problem.
 It is estimated that 3 out of 5 people in jail have not been convicted of a crime but are too poor to meet the bail set by the court.

 5. Handling of juveniles